babase package

 property height: float

-Return the current tab height.
-Only call during refreshes.
+The current tab height.
+Only valid during refreshes.

 python_terminal() None[source]